White man listing privileges starting to feel pretty accomplished - The Beaverton

 , BC – Part-time twitch streamer Corey McIntosh was in the middle of outlining the unfair privileges he enjoys over others on Facebook when suddenly he began to feel pretty good about himself.

 “The recent events have made me aware of the immense privilege I have,” started McIntosh, starting in the appropriately ashamed tone.
 “I am a white, cis het man who has never had to go hungry a day in his life.
-I have a car my parents bought me, and a full-time job with benefits I got from family friends putting in a good word.”
+I have a car my bought me, and a full-time job with benefits I got from putting in a good word.”

 Unfortunately McIntosh started to then become pretty satisfied with himself.
 “I live very comfortably, in a dope ass condo I partly own with my uncle,” continued McIntosh happily. “’s a fucking baller place, I see almost all of Vancouver from here and feel like a god damn supervillain planning my next move.
 I also have a girlfriend with amazing funbags.”

 While the act of listing one’s privileges began as a way to take ownership for unfair advantages, in recent times have now begun using the practice to brag about the awesome stuff they have.
 “It sounded like he was making an effort,” explains Brittany Smulders, who had invited McIntosh to a recent racial sensitivity seminar.
-“Until he mentioned his dad’s cottage and how many people he can have up this because his uncle’s a cop.”
+“Until he mentioned his dad’s cottage and how many people he can have up this summer because his uncle’s a cop.”

 “I don’t have to experience or sexism in my life,” began a similar post by Jeremy Haymer, a agent.
 “Now, here’s a list of things that I own: a Mercedes, a Nintendo switch, a PS5 lite, a PS5 heavy, and a signed copy of The Dark Knight.”